Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Motivation

-This project began as a personal exploration into orbital dynamics after being inspired by real-world launches and missions.
-It’s now an area for experimenting with numerical methods and optimizing real-time simulation performance using Unity and C++.
+This project started as an exploration into orbital mechanics after watching a few rocket launches.
+It evolved into a full technical sandbox for real-time, double-precision orbital dynamics using Unity and native C++.

 ---

 ## Simulation Core

-The simulator models Newtonian central-body gravitational dynamics using a custom Dormand–Prince 5(4) integrator, implemented in native C++ and interfaced with Unity through platform invoke.
+The sim uses Newtonian gravitational dynamics with a native C++ Dormand–Prince 5(4) integrator.

-Unlike typical Unity-based simulations, all orbital propagation is handled externally for numerical stability and performance, aligning more closely with engineering tools like GMAT than with standard game loops.

-Key elements include:
+Key components:
-- **Integrator:** Dormand–Prince 5(4) (non-adaptive, fixed step, substepped)
+- **Integrator:** DOPRI5, fixed-step with substepping
-- **Drag:** Atmospheric drag modeled with empirical density interpolation
+- **Drag:** Modeled using empirical density interpolation
-- **Thrust:** Instant and continuous thrust in multiple orbital directions
+- **Thrust:** Instant/continuous vectors in standard orbital directions
-- **Rendering:** GPU-drawn trajectories for performant, long-duration visualization
+- **Rendering:** GPU-predicted trajectory lines
-- **TLE Initialization**: TLE-based satellite creation supported.
-Both lines required, only Line 2 parsed for orbital elements.
+- **TLE Support:** Users can initialize satellites using standard TLE format (see section [TLE Parsing](#tle-parsing))

 ---